Studio units universally designed

 36.3 m studio floor plan

-Although the equivalent of Livable Housing Silver level features will be in the National Construction Code, each state and territory has yet to implement it in their respective codes.
+Although the equivalent of Livable Housing Silver level features are in the 2022 National Construction Code, not every state has adopted it into their respective codes.

 Ageing in Place: Not there yet